History of the United States men's national soccer team: 2009

 The highlight of summer 2009 was the 2009 Confederations Cup, where the U.S. was drawn into Group B with Brazil, Egypt, and Italy.
 After losing 3–1 to Italy and 3–0 to Brazil, on the final day of group play the United States beat Egypt 3–0.
-This meant that the United States finished second in the group and reached the semi-finals.
+This meant that the United States finished second in the group and reached the semifinals.

 In the semifinals, the U.S. defeated Spain 2–0.
 At the time, Spain was atop the FIFA World Rankings and was on a record run of 15 straight wins and 35 games undefeated (a record shared with Brazil).
 With the win, the United States advanced to its first-ever final in a men's FIFA tournament; however, the team lost 3–2 to Brazil after leading 2–0 at half-time.

 The United States hosted the 2009 Gold Cup.
 Coach Bob Bradley chose a side consisting of mostly reserves.
 The U.S. concluded group play with two victories and a draw.

 In the quarterfinals, the United States defeated Panama 2–1, and in the semifinals the U.S. defeated Honduras 2–0.
 In the final the United States was beaten by Mexico 5–0, surrendering its 58-match unbeaten streak against CONCACAF opponents on U.S. soil.
 It was also the first home loss to Mexico since 1999.

 2010 World Cup Qualification

 In 2008, the team started 2010 World Cup Qualifications.
 The U.S. defeated Barbados in a 2-leg home-and-away competition.

 The U.S. won seven of eight matches in the Second and Third Rounds of qualification for the 2010 World Cup in South Africa.
-This qualified the United States for the Fourth round, or Hexagonal, against Costa Rica, El Salvador, Honduras, Mexico, and Trinidad and Tobago.
+This qualified the United States for the fourth round, or Hexagonal, against Costa Rica, El Salvador, Honduras, Mexico, and Trinidad and Tobago.

 The U.S. began the Fourth round by beating Mexico 2–0, a loss that extended Mexico's losing streak against America on U.S. soil to 11 matches.
 Next, the United States earned a 2–2 draw away to El Salvador.
 Four days later, Jozy Altidore became the youngest U.S. player to score a hat-trick, and lead the United States to a 3–0 victory over Trinidad and Tobago.
-Next, the U.S. travelled to Costa Rica, where they were defeated 3–1.
+Next, the U.S. traveled to Costa Rica, where they were defeated 3–1.
 The United States rebounded three days later when they defeated Honduras 2–1.
 Near the end of the summer of 2009, the United States suffered a 2–1 loss to Mexico at Estadio Azteca.
 A few weeks later, the United States defeated El Salvador 2–1 at home.
 The next week, the U.S. beat Trinidad and Tobago 1–0.
 On October 10, 2009, the United States secured qualification to the World Cup with a 3–2 win over Honduras.
 Four days later, the U.S. secured first place in the Fourth round with a 2–2 draw against Costa Rica.